smartdevicelink/sdl_overview_guides/docs/Policies/App Policies/index.md

 ### certificate

-A string field containing a certificate for establishing a secure connection with the application.
-Currently only used for Cloud Applications when establishing a secure websocket connection.
+This field is a string value containing a certificate for establishing a secure connection with the application.
+This certificate is currently only used for cloud applications when establishing a secure WebSocket connection.

 ### encryption_required

-This flag which can be used to override `encryption_required` on the functional group level.
+This flag can be used to override `encryption_required` on the functional group level.
 If `false`, then this application will not be required to encrypt any of the RPCs which it has permissions to, even if the associated functional group has `encryption_required` set to `true`.
-Defaults to `true` if omitted.
+If omitted, this flag defaults to `true`.

 ## Remote Control Fields

 !!! note
-These permissions will only take effect if the application registers with the `REMOTE_CONTROL` AppHMIType !!!
+These permissions will only take effect if the application registers with the `REMOTE_CONTROL` AppHMIType.
+!!!

 ### Example Entry